Passport to New Zealand: How to keep traveling virtually

 Kiwi is the national bird of New Zealand.
 While it does have (tiny) wings, it cannot fly.
 Kiwi feathers are more like fur, and though it has no tail feathers, it does have whiskers, like a cat.
 And since this is the only bird in the world with nostrils at the end of its beak, its sense of smell is second to none.
 In honor of the bird, New Zealanders have been called ‘Kiwis’ since they were given the nickname by Australian soldiers in WWI.
 Pro tip: never leave your shoes or hiking boots outside, as kiwi birds love to eat the laces!

 Kiwi fruit is not actually from New Zealand.
-It originates from China and was initially nicknamed the Chinese gooseberry.
 A returning traveler brought seeds into the country after an expedition to the Far East in 1904.
 In 1959, because gooseberries weren’t the most popular fruit, produce company Turners and Groves re-christened the fruit.
 They named it ‘kiwi’ after New Zealand’s national bird which—like the fruit—is round, brown and fuzzy!

 Rotomairewhenua, otherwise known as Blue Lake, is the world’s clearest lake.
 Found in New Zealand’s Southern Alps, it’s scientifically proven to be nature’s clearest natural body of water, with an astounding visibility of up to 80 meters.
 Famous for its vivid violet and blue hues, its spring-fed water is considered sacred by the local Māori tribe and human entry is forbidden.